Choosing the right accommodation is one of the biggest decisions you'll make when planning an African safari.

 Size affects experience

-There is a noticeable difference between a small, intimate lodge and a larger, more social one.
-Smaller lodges tend to offer more personalised hosting and quieter sightings, while larger lodges can feel more accessible and flexible.
-Neither is better.
-It depends on your preferences and travel style.
+Small, intimate lodges generally offer more personalised service and quieter wildlife sightings, while larger lodges may provide more facilities and a livelier atmosphere.
+Neither is inherently better; it depends on your travel style.

 Access to a large or private traversing area can significantly improve game viewing and reduce congestion at sightings.
 In some areas, it also determines whether off-road driving, walking safaris or night drives are possible.

-Some lodges focus on classic game drives, while others specialise in walking safaris, water-based activities or remote wilderness experiences.
-Choosing the right type of safari is just as important as choosing the lodge itself.
+Some specialise in classic game drives, while others focus on walking safaris, water-based activities or remote wilderness experiences.
+Choosing the right style of lodge is just as important as choosing the destination.

 Value is not the same as price

-Higher cost does not always mean a better safari.
-In some destinations, you are paying for remoteness, logistics and exclusivity rather than luxury in the traditional sense.
-The best choice is the one that aligns your expectations with what a destination realistically offers.
+Higher cost does not automatically mean a better safari.
+In some destinations, you're paying for remoteness, logistics and exclusivity rather than traditional luxury.
+The best accommodation is the one that matches your expectations, interests and budget.

-If you're not sure which lodges or destinations best match your budget and expectations, speak to one of our safari specialists.
-We'll help you compare options across regions and put together an itinerary that makes sense in practice, not just on paper.
+If you're unsure which safari lodges best suit your budget and travel style, speak to one of our safari specialists.
+We'll help you compare destinations, accommodation and experiences to recommend the options that offer the best fit for your trip.